lroemmele/toDoList/to_do_list_app/to_do/README.md

+A simple react.js todo app.
+User can add and remove items.
+User can clear whole list.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>